Welcome to Chip Check - brought to you by Fido.ie

 Do you have a dog that has been, or is about to be, microchipped?

-If your dog is kept in the Republic of Ireland then there are some new regulations that apply to you and your dog.
+If your dog is kept in the Republic of Ireland then there are regulations brought in since 2015 that apply to you and your dog.

 Here at the Chip Check we aim to